rastaman/octools/README.md

   Commands:

     tokens                   list tokens
-    install <token>          install one or more tokens in the store remove <token>           remove one token from the store refresh                  refresh org and servers for all the tokens) generate <scope> <type>  generate for the given scope ("all" or a name) and type ("ansible" or "dns")
+    install <token>          install one token in the store remove <token>           remove one token from the store refresh                  refresh org and servers for all the tokens) generate <scope> <type>  generate for the given scope ("all" or a name) and type ("ansible" or "dns")